mietek/halcyon-website/pages/reference/index.md

 > Type:                | colon-separated name and URL
 > Command-line option: | `--cabal-repo=`…

-Name and URL of the Cabal repository, in the same format as the `remote-repo` field of a `cabal.config` file.
+Name and URL of the Cabal repository referenced by the Cabal package database in the [Cabal layer](/guide/#cabal-layer), in `remote-repo` format.

-**NOTE:**  Cannot work around Cabal issue [#936](https://github.com/haskell/cabal/issues/936) to support HTTPS URLs.
+**NOTE:**  Cannot work around Cabal issue [#936](https://github.com/haskell/cabal/issues/936), which means HTTPS URLs are not supported.

 ### `HALCYON_CABAL_PRE_BUILD_HOOK`